"Japan lost the war. We don't have a country anymore."

 The importance of a strong moral base that the Sensei (Teacher) provides

-A powerful scene occurs when the Teacher, Komako, is in class, presnumably the morning after Tetso has forced himseself on her, and she is telling the students how they must face the future with courage and morals, She is clearly very emotional and the children sense something is wrong.
+A powerful scene occurs when the Teacher, Komako, is in class, presumably the morning after Tetsuo has forced himseself on her, and she is telling the students how they must face the future with courage and morals, She is clearly very emotional and the children sense something is wrong.

 Shrines also recur as an image, espcially the Kompira Shrine on the island of Shikoku.
 There is a traditional festival at the end, too.

 We see the GIs land and do their thing at the battery.
 In a bit of comic relief, the children speculate openly about what they have overheard the elders say: Americans have large penises.
 We also see how they interact with Japanese culture a little.

 We see old-style theater performances updated to incorporate contemporay events and issues.